 15Dilley, Andrea Palpant.
 “The World the Missionaries Made.”
 Christianity Today 58, no. 1 (January/February 2014): p.
 34. Web.
 Accessed: January 30, 2014.
 Dilley quotes Robert at the end of her article on the impact some 19th century missionaries had shaping culture in positive ways.

 16A number of educational opportunities for church leaders are listed in the Review, No. 70, Sept 2011, “Urban Ministry Training Programs & Centers.”

 We have mentioned throughout this article that we would welcome scholars, researchers, and interns who could help contribute to our understanding of this movement in Boston.
-If you would like to dialog about any these ideas, please contact Rudy Mitchell, Senior Researcher, by using the contact form you will find by selecting this button:

 Note: Some document links might connect to resources that are no longer active.